pmur002/xdvir-rjournal/motivation-letter/motivation-letter.md

 The R Journal
 \bigskip

-Dear Editor,
+Dear Professor Hurley,
 \bigskip

 Please consider the article titled "Rendering LaTeX in R" for publication in the R Journal.

-The manuscript introduces the new package called `xdvir` which allows users to render LaTeX fragments in R plots, including labels and data symbols for `ggplot` plots.
+The manuscript introduces a new package called `xdvir` which allows users to render LaTeX fragments in R plots, including labels and data symbols for `ggplot2` plots.

-We believe the readers of the R Journal will find this article helpful for their work because it provides access to the sophisticated typesetting capabilities of LaTeX for drawing text labels and annotations on R plots, for example the ability to render high-quality mathematical equations.
+I believe the readers of the R Journal will find this article helpful for their work because it provides access to the sophisticated typesetting capabilities of LaTeX for drawing text labels and annotations on R plots, for example the ability to render high-quality mathematical equations.

 \bigskip
 \bigskip